Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Empirical results

 \subsubsection{Time evolution of correlation}

 To account for changes in correlation over time, a rolling window method is applied.
 The process begins by selecting the initial 365 days in the evaluation window.
 Within this set, the average profit is computed along with six different forecast quality metrics and their corresponding correlation coefficients.
 Next, the window is shifted by one day, and the whole procedure is repeated.
-The time evolution of the resulting correlation coefficients is illustrated in Fig.~\ref{fig:Corr:BESS} for BESS-a (upper panel) and BESS-b (lower panel), respectively.
-For visualization purposes, the coefficients of all metrics except Corr-f are multiplied by –1.
+The time evolution of the resulting correlation coefficients is illustrated in Fig.~\ref{fig:Corr:BESS} for BESS-a (upper panel) and BESS-b (lower panel), respectively. {The shaded regions represent 95\% confidence intervals around the coefficients and illustrate the uncertainty associated with the estimation process.} For visualization purposes, the coefficients of all metrics except Corr-f are multiplied by –1.

 The results reveal a clear downward trend in the correlation between RMSE or MAE and profits.
 Not only is the relationship between these traditional accuracy measures and income the weakest overall, but it also deteriorates over time.
-At the start of the evaluation period, which includes data from 2020, the correlation between MAE and profit oscillated around \nobreakdash-0.45.
-By 2021, it drops for BESS-a to around -0.06, and in the final two years, it fluctuates between -0.24 and 0.12.
+At the start of the evaluation period, which includes data from 2020, the correlation between MAE and profit oscillated around {\nobreakdash-0.35}.
+By 2021, it drops for BESS-a to around -0.06, and in the final two years, it fluctuates between {-0.10}.
 RMSE exhibits a similar trend, with a noticeable decline in correlation over the years.
 This progression supports earlier conclusions that RMSE and MAE are poor indicators of profitability.

 When examining the performance of a measure that captures error dispersion, several similar patterns emerge.
 The correlation between profits and Cov-e declined in absolute terms as electricity prices began to rise in 2021.
 Subsequently, these correlations recovered, even slightly surpassing their initial levels.
 For the BESS-a specification, the strength of correlation remained relatively strong, whereas for the BESS-b specification, it fluctuates and declines slightly over time.